OS2mo/os2mo/configuration.rst

     '''

-The general key orgunit indcates that the settings appply to organisational units (currently no settings are possible for employees).
+The general key orgunit indicates that the settings apply to organisational units (currently no settings are possible for employees).
 Three different settings can be applied:
  * ``show_location`` Indicates whether the location of units should be visible